-Our initial stockholders own an aggregate of 5,750,000 shares of our Class B common stock (up to 750,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, subject to adjustment pursuant to certain anti-dilution rights, as described herein.
+Our initial stockholders own an aggregate of 6,325,000 shares of our Class B common stock (up to 825,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, subject to adjustment pursuant to certain anti-dilution rights, as described herein.

-Certain investment funds and accounts managed by Atalaya Capital Management LP (each of which is a member of our sponsor), which we refer to collectively as our "anchor investor" throughout this prospectus, have expressed to us an interest to purchase an aggregate of \$15,000,000 of units in this offering (or \$17,250,000 of units in the event the underwriters' overallotment option is exercised in full, which amounts may be reduced on a pro-rata basis if less than 20,000,000 units (or 23,000,000 in the event the over-allotment option is exercised in full) are sold in this offering).
+Certain investment funds and accounts managed by Atalaya Capital Management LP (each of which is a member of our sponsor), which we refer to collectively as our "anchor investor" throughout this prospectus, have expressed to us an interest to purchase an aggregate of \$16,500,000 of units in this offering (or \$18,975,000 of units in the event the underwriters' overallotment option is exercised in full, which amounts may be reduced on a pro-rata basis if less than 22,000,000 units (or 25,300,000 in the event the over-allotment option is exercised in full) are sold in this offering).
 We have agreed to direct the underwriters to sell to our anchor investor such number of units.
 For a discussion of certain additional arrangements with our anchor investor, please see "Summary - The Offering - Expressions of Interest."

 Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to list our units on the New York Stock Exchange, or the NYSE, under the symbol "LOKB.U" We expect that our units will be listed on the NYSE on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on the NYSE.
-We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52"d day following the date of this prospectus unless Jefferies LLC and BofA Securities, Inc., the representatives of the underwriters, inform us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions as described further herein.
+Our units have been approved for listing on the New York Stock Exchange, or the NYSE, under the symbol "LOKB.U" on or promptly after the date of this prospectus.
+We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Jefferies LLC and BofA Securities, Inc., the representatives of the underwriters, inform us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions as described further herein.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on the NYSE under the symbols "LOKB" and "LOKB WS," respectively.

 We are an "emerging growth company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 32 for a discussion of information that should be considered in connection with an investment in our securities.
+See "Risk Factors" beginning on page 33 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.